|

 stuck in some sort of strange holding pattern that made little sense

+to me.
 So what exactly

 did Victoria want?
 Based on her Husband List, there